AdobeDocs/experience-manager-65.en/help/sites-developing/framework.md

 ### Tag Namespace {#tag-namespace}

-Namespaces allow to group things.
-The most typical use-case is to have a namespace per (web)site (for example public, internal, and portal) or per larger application (e.g. WCM, Assets, Communities) but namespaces can be used for various other needs.
-Namespaces are used in the user interface to only show the subset of tags (i.e. tags of a certain namespace) that is applicable to the current content.
+Namespaces let you group things.
+The most typical use-case is to have a namespace per (web)site (for example public, internal, and portal) or per larger application (for example, WCM, Assets, Communities) but namespaces can be used for various other needs.
+Namespaces are used in the user interface to only show the subset of tags (that is, tags of a certain namespace) that is applicable to the current content.

 The tag's namespace is the first level in the taxonomy subtree, which is the node immediately below the [taxonomy root node](#taxonomy-root-node).
 A namespace is a node of type `cq:Tag` whose parent is not a `cq:Tag`node type.